Essential Agile Processes Part 8: Risk Adjusted Backlog

 What are your experiences with risk-adjusted backlogs and the other essential agile processes?
 Please let us know in the comments.

 If you are looking for further assistance, or have a specific roadblock you need to get around, we’re happy to help.
 We can help your team successfully implement Agile, or get back on track with Agile with a little bit of coaching or training.
 Download our Risk-Adjusted Backlog template and get in touch with us about any Agile challenges you are facing.
+We also welcome you to set up a call with us.

 - Griffiths, Mike (2011, 20 September).
 The game of risk.
 ProjectManagement.com.
 Web.